 \subsection{American Experiments, 1939--1942}

-Across the Atlantic, the American tests of graphite moderation were underway by Leo Szilard and Enrico Fermi's group at Columbia between 1940 to 1941.
-In a nearly identical experiment, the Americans would reach the same problem of impurities lost in ashing, just two weeks ahead of the Bothe and Jensen in January 1941.
-The critical divergence occurred from Szilard's continued persistence in wrangling the industry to actualize graphite purification.

-In July of 1939, three months after a chain-reacting reactor was proposed by Hanle and Joos in Germany, Szilard had already begun inquiring various companies for their purest graphite, of which samples from the National Carbon Company, Speer Company, and U.S. Graphite were identified.
+Across the Atlantic, Leo Szilard and Enrico Fermi at Columbia University were also exploring the feasibility of graphite moderation.
+In July of 1939, three months after a chain-reacting ``uranium machine'' was proposed by Hanle and Joos in Germany, Szilard had already begun inquiring various companies for their purest graphite, of which samples from the National Carbon, Speer Carbon, and U.S. Graphite companies were identified.